Affordable Weapons & Firearms Offences Lawyers in Ottawa

 Pointing a firearm

-Penalties for firearm convictions in Ottawa
+Penalties for firearm convictions in Ontario

 The main concern with firearms charges is the perceived risks posed to public safety.